mchion/reddit_ELT_pipeline/README.md

 ## Staging Area

 - **Unprocessed**: When data is initially retrieved from the API, it is immediately saved as a JSON file in Cloud Storage.
 It is placed in a storage bucket designated as "unprocessed".
-By storing these raw files in a separate storage bucket, it makes it easier to see which files have not yet been processed in the event there is a failure.
+By storing these raw files in a separate storage bucket, it makes it easier to see which files have not yet been processed in the event of a pipeline failure.

 - **Processed**: After transforming the data to fit our needs, the JSON files are copied into a storage bucket designated for processed files and the original files are deleted.
 If this were a real-life production data pipeline, the original files would be moved to another storage bucket designated for processed raw files.
 This keeps our original data intact in case our we need to reprocess old data.